Valtazar Bogišić: Early life

 After a lot of persuasion and a sea accident, his father allowed him to enter 4-year grammar school (Progymnasium) on condition that he not take his final exams as a guarantee that he wouldn't obtain the necessary documents for further schooling.
 At that time, Bogišić started learning German on his own.
 He already spoke Italian as it was, lingua franca of the region, at the time.

 In that time Bogišić was acquainted with Dubrovnik's count Niko Pucić (Pozza) the Great.
 This lifelong friend convinced him to take final exams despite his father's will and helped him prepare for them.
 Count Niko Pucić and his brother Medo Pucić (Orsato) were the most prominent people in Dubrovnik at the time.
-They gathered the intellectual elite which formed a Serb Catholic movement in Dubrovnik.
+They gathered the intellectual elite which formed a Serb Catholic movement in Dubrovnik that would disappear in the beginning of the 20th century.

 A turning point in Bogišić's life was the death of his father, in 1856.
 Intrigues about the inheritance and family business followed but after two years Bogišić managed to get the papers in order and recuperate what the cousins had taken.
 In 1858 he entered the Ginnasio Liceale di S.Caterina di Padua and later entered the prestigious Liceo Foscarini, the oldest highschool in Venice, where he majored in Italian language and literature and got closer to the spirit of Italian national movement.